+Action AG-2f

-Action AG-2f Work with agricultural landowners to improve practices that have resulted in adverse impacts to adjacent properties such as site drainage and flood control measures.
+Work with agricultural landowners to improve practices that have resulted in adverse impacts to adjacent properties such as site drainage and flood control measures.

+Action AG-2g

-Action AG-2g Continue to implement the Glenn County Pesticide Use Enforcement program to promote and protect agriculture, human health, and the environment.
+Continue to support and implement the Glenn County Pesticide Use Enforcement program to promote and protect agriculture, human health, and the environment, through the work completed by the County Agricultural Department.

-AGRICULTURAL ECONOMY
+AGRICULTURAL FCONOMY